sidj01sar26/Top-Courses/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+If you aren't satisfied with the build tool and configuration choices, you can `eject` anytime.
+This command will remove the single-build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point, you're on your own.

-You don't have to ever use `eject`.
+You don't have ever to use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 Check out the [React documentation](https://reactjs.org/) to learn React.

+Check out [React-Toastify (npmJS)](https://www.npmjs.com/package/react-toastify) to add good toasters to your project.

+To install react-toasters - write `npm i react-toastify` in your terminal.

 ### Deployment